John Lawrence Manning: Marriages and children

 In 1838, John L. Manning married Susan Frances Hampton (1816–1845), daughter of General Wade Hampton I and his wife, Mary Cantey, and half-sister of Colonel Wade Hampton II, who though he alone inherited their father's considerable fortune, shared it equally with her and another sister.
 She died giving birth to their third child.
 In 1848 Manning married Sally Bland Clarke and had four children by her.
 During his term in office, he resided at the Preston C. Lorick House.

 Millford Plantation

 John Manning and his wife, Susan, had Millford Plantation built in 1839 near Pinewood, South Carolina.
 It is now a National Historic Landmark.

 Slave owner

-According to the 1860 United States Slave Census Schedule, John Manning owned 670 enslaved African-Americans, making him the 6th largest American slave owner at the time.
+According to the 1860 United States Slave Census Schedule, John Manning owned 670 enslaved African-Americans.

 Burial

 He is interred in the churchyard at Trinity Episcopal Church in Columbia, South Carolina.

 Honors

 The town of Manning, South Carolina was named for him.